-Farming (Cooperative) - The practice of agriculture, especially mechanically disturbing the soil and artificially introducing seeds or other plant parts periodically to produce stands of plants, for use primarily as food by wildlife, domestic animals, or humans.
+Farming (Cooperative) - use of row crop agricultural practices, especially mechanically disturbing the soil and artificially introducing seeds or other plant parts periodically to produce stands of plants, for use primarily as food by wildlife, domestic animals, or humans.
 This includes water delivery, irrigation, and drainage and the use of glyphosate-tolerant corn and soybeans for habitat restoration and management purposes on lands owned in fee title or managed through agreement by the National Wildlife Refuge System.